 Clem O'Donnell is a kidney transplant recipient.
 Clem's older brother Liam proved the best match and the transplant went ahead smoothly.

 Clem is in his final year studying law at the Australian National University.
 He also sits on the Organ and Tissue Authority's Community Engagement Group.

 A liver transplant recipient at Austin Hospital Melbourne in 1990.
 Became a Gift of Life Board Member in 2008 and was President from 2010-20.
-Currently a Board Member assisting the new leadership team.
 See David's story here.